bellcd/interview-questions/topics/RxJS.md

     4. If there's an expensive operation / network request that we don't want to repeat on new subscribers
 12. What's the purpose of the `asObservable` method?
     1. TODO: finish
+13. What is a ConnectableObservable?
+What's its purpose?
+    1. TODO: finish
+14. What's the difference between `multicast()`, `refcount()`, & `share()`
+    1. TODO: finish
+15. What's a Scheduler?
+    1. TODO: finish
+16. What's the difference between hot & cold observables?
+    1. TODO: finish
+17. How do you test RxJS?
+Pros & Cons?
+    1. Marble testing, which uses marble diagrams, represented in ASCII, to confirm the behavior of your streams
+        1. Pros - you can test that both the value & timing of notifications is as expected
+        2. Cons - TODO: finish
+    2. Subscribe & Assert pattern, which involves you verifying results in the subscribe function
+        1. Pros - TODO: finish
+        2. Cons - TODO: finish
+18. What characters are used in marble testing?
+What do they mean?
+    1.  `-` for 1 frame of virtual time
+    2.  `[a-z0-9]` (alphanumerics) for emitted values
+    3.  `#` for errors
+    4.  `()` for groupings of synchronous values
+    5.  `|` for complete notification
+    6.  `^` for subscription point
+    7.  `!` for unsubscribe point
+19. What does the testScheduler do?
+    1. Exposes helpers to parse & compare ASCII diagrams
+    2. Contains functions that will allow us to run tests on async operators synchronously
+    3. Any async operators that appear inside the first argument to `testScheduler.run` automatically use the testScheduler so we can write synchronous test against previous async code
+        1. Generally, all logic for your test should be placed inside the `run` function
+        2. Useful methods on the helper object passed to `run` include:
+            1.  `cold` - lets us create a cold observable from a marble string.
+Cold observable subscriptions will start when the test begins.
+            2.  `expectObservable` - accepts an observable & lets you compare the output of it to an expected marble diagram
+                1. When you pass an observable to the `expectObservable` method, it converts this observable into an array of objects.
+These objects represent each emission, containing details like the notification type & frame. `toBe` does the same thing for the string you pass it.
+The function you provided to the TestScheduler on creation is then invoked with both arrays, and any assertions are run with the actual & expected output.
+20. How do you test that your observables emitted values that don't fit in the ASCII diagram?
+    1.  `cold`, `hot`, & `toBe` methods accept a second argument, a mapping of the values in ASCII string representations to another - arbitrary - value
+21. How do you test that intermediate observable subscription / unsubscription happened correctly?
+    1. You can test that the observables contained in combined streams are subscribed to & unsubscribed from at the appropriate times
+22. How would you verify how emissions that happened before subscription would impact your streams?
+    1. The `hot` helper method lets you create a hot observable who's subscription point you can identify using a `^`